hiptest/friendly-succotash/README.md

 Security
 --------

 You can specify a security_token entry in the config file.
-Then you should add a parameter 'token=<my token>' in your cUrl request.
+Then you should add a parameter 'token=XXXXXXX' in your cUrl request.

 Naming
 ------